mcm2020/average-maxZ-score/README.md

 **Output:** Average maxZ score of the MSA.

-Calculates the average maxZ score across all the positions of a multiple sequence alignment, resulting in a statistic which gauges the polymorphic extent of the sequences in the alignment.
-The score may be useful for the rank ordering of a defined group of MSA's.
+Calculates the average maxZ score across all the positions of a multiple sequence alignment, resulting in a statistic which gauges the polymorphic extent of the sequences in that alignment.
+This score may be useful for the rank ordering of a defined group of MSA's.

 The maxZ score is [a statistical measure which quantifies the degree of conservation at a given alignment position (Ahola, Aittokallio, Vinhinen, & Uusipaikka, 2006)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-7-484).